The Creamiest 3-Ingredient Low-Carb Yogurt Cake (Custard Magic)

 Description

 This miraculously creamy cake feels like a cross between a light soufflé and a dense cheesecake, yet it comes together with just three simple kitchen staples.
 Because it relies on the natural tang of Greek yogurt without added sugar, it serves as a wonderful, low-carbohydrate canvas for fresh berries or a drizzle of sugar-free syrup.
-It is a fantastic, protein-packed dessert option that supports steady energy levels rather than causing sharp spikes.
+It is a fantastic, protein-packed dessert option that fits well into a balanced diet.

 Ingredients